takara-ai/papers-tools/README.md

 ## 技術と知識 (Gijutsu to Chishiki)

-Welcome to Takara.ai's repository for our favorite research papers and tools for AI and infrastructure applications.
+Welcome to Takara.ai's repository for our favourite research papers and tools for AI and infrastructure applications.
 We have moved our collection to a dedicated Wiki to provide a more organized and user-friendly experience.
 Please visit our Wiki to access and contribute to our curated resources.

 ## 📖 Explore the Wiki